The historical development of olive growing began in the Mediterranean, in Jordan, ancient Egypt and the ancient empires.

-Historical remains indicate that the wild olive was domesticated about 7000 years ago in present-day Syria where the Phoenicians were among the first to dedicate themselves to the cultivation of olives.
-Historical records testify to the oil trade in ancient Greece, to the wealth that the olive tree brought to the Greek population.
+Historical remains indicate that the wild olive was domesticated about 7000 years ago in present-day Syria.
+The Phoenicians were among the first to dedicate themselves to the cultivation of olives.
+Historical records testify to the olive oil trade in ancient Greece and its wealth to the Greek population.

 The earliest surviving olive oil